Gordon Ramsay’S Egg Yolk Ravioli Was My Little Luxury On A Hard Day

 Directions

-Gently boil salted water.
-Cook ravioli for 4–5 minutes.
-Remove carefully with a slotted spoon.
+• Boil gently in salted water for 4–5 mins.
+Remove with slotted spoon.